bsantunes/AHM26108D_RAK/README.md

 # AHM26108D
-Compiling instructions for kernel and driver on RAK 7391
+Compiling instructions for kernel and driver on RAK 7391 with CM5

 ## 1. Prepare and configure the Kernel Source
 Clone and checkout kernel 6.6: